-30-18 UNIVERSAL RESIDENTIAL DESIGN.
+SECTION 30-18 UNIVERSAL RESIDENTIAL DESIGN

-30-18.1 Purpose.
+18.1 - Purpose:

-The purpose of this section is to:
+The purpose of this ordinance is to:

 - a.
-Promote and preserve the public health, safety, and general welfare of the people of the City of Alameda with mobility issues or who may develop mobility issues with age by ensuring equal access to housing for people born with mobility issues, people that develop mobility issues as the result of disease, accident, injury, military service, or age without significantly impacting housing costs and affordability. - b.
-Ensure that people with mobility issues are able to visit the homes of their friends and family members who may not have mobility issues. - c.
-Enhance the full life cycle use of housing, without regard to the functional limitations or disabilities of a home's occupants or guests, in order to accommodate a wide range of individual preferences and abilities, in all new residential development within the City of Alameda. - d.
-Incorporate design features into residential dwelling units that enhance residents' ability to remain in their homes during periods of temporary, developing, or permanent disabilities. - e.
+Ensure equal access to housing for all people, including people born with mobility issues, people that develop mobility issues as the result of disease, accident, military service, or age without significantly impacting housing costs and affordability. - b.
+Promote and preserve the public health, safety, and general welfare of the people of the City of Alameda with mobility issues or who will develop mobility issues with age - c.
+Ensure that people with mobility issues are able to visit the homes of their friends and family members who may not have mobility issues. - d.
+Enhance the full life cycle use of housing, without regard to the functional limitations or disabilities of a home's occupants or guests, in order to accommodate a wide range of individual preferences and abilities, in all new residential development within the City of Alameda. - e.
+Incorporate design features into residential dwelling units that enhance residents' ability to remain in their homes during periods of temporary, developing, or permanent disabilities7. - f.
 Implement the City of Alameda General Plan Housing Element policies to provide housing that meets the City's diverse housing needs.

-30-18.2 Definitions.
+18.2 - Definitions:

-For the purpose of this section, the following terms shall have the following definitions:
+For the purpose of this ordinance, the following terms shall have the following definitions:

-Accessible means standards for features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A of the California Building Code, as may be amended.
+"Accessible" means standards for features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A or 11B of the California Building Code.

-Accessible bathroom means a room containing a water closet (toilet), lavatory (sink), and either a shower, bathtub, combination bathtub/shower, or both a shower and bathtub that includes features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A of the California Building Code, as may be amended, and that include blocking within the walls to support future installation of grab bar/hand rails.
+"Accessible Bathroom" means a room containing a water closet (toilet), lavatory (sink), and either a shower, bathtub, combination bathtub/shower, or both a shower and bathtub that includes features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A or 11B of the California Building Code and that include blocking within the walls to support future installation of grab bar/hand rails.

-Accessible bedroom means a room containing a bed and can be used for a resident or guest to sleep that includes features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A of the California Building Code, as may be amended.
+"Accessible Bedroom" means a room containing a bed and can be used for a resident or guest to sleep that includes features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A or 11B of the California Building Code.

-Accessible common use room means a room commonly used by residents or guests to congregate that includes features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A of the California Building Code, as may be amended.
+"Accessible Common Use Room" means a room commonly used by residents or guests to congregate that includes features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A or 11B of the California Building Code.

-Accessible entry means an entrance that may be used by a visitor to the residential unit that meets or exceeds the minimum requirements of Chapter 11A of the California Building Code, as may be amended.
+"Accessible Entry" means an entrance that may be used by a visitor to the residential unit that meets or exceeds the minimum requirements of Chapter 11A or 11B of the California Building Code.

-Accessible exterior access means an exterior accessible route from the public right-of-way to an accessible entry that is consistent with the requirements of CBC Chapters 11A, as may be amended.
+"Accessible Exterior Access" means an exterior accessible route from the public right of way to an accessible entry that is consistent with the requirements of CBC Chapters 11A or 11B.

-Accessible interior access means an accessible route consistent with the requirements of CBC Chapters 11A from the accessible entry to the living, eating, sleeping, and/or bathroom facilities located on the primary entry level
+"Accessible Interior Access" means an accessible route consistent with the requirements

+Exhibit 1 Item 7-D, February 13, 2017 Planning Board Meeting of CBC Chapters 11A or 11B from the accessible primary entry to the living, eating, sleeping, and/or bathroom facilities located on the primary entry level.